 These are situations when you need immediate help and should phone 911 or visit the nearest emergency room:

-- Experiencing suicidal thoughts or are trying to commit suicide
+- Experiencing suicidal thoughts or plans

 - Experiencing sensations that aren’t real or have beliefs that can’t possibly be true

 - Making decisions that put you in danger